-The English Language Arts Department is dedicated to fostering student success by providing a solid academic foundation and maximizing intellectual potential in each individual within a nurturing yet academically challenging environment.
-Our mission is to develop and foster a life-long appreciation of the written word and to provide students with the critical reading, writing, listening, and communication skills to be successful, productive, and caring members of our global society.
-Four years of English are required for graduation and all students must pass the Comprehensive English Regents administered in junior year.
+The English Language Arts Department is dedicated to fostering student success by providing a solid academic foundation and maximizing the intellectual potential of each individual within a nurturing and academically challenging environment.
+Our mission is to develop and foster a life-long appreciation of literature while equipping students with essential reading, writing, listening, and communication skills.
+Such skills empower students to thrive as productive and compassionate members of our global society.
+Four years of English are required for graduation, and all students must pass the NYS English Language Arts Regents administered in junior year.